Come Into My Web, Said the Spider To the Fly

 ...and I'm loosing the stupid curtains.

 I am so proud of this tile work.
 I've never done anything like this before!
 Rachel came up with the pattern, and laid it out on the wall, and off we went!
 Once she got me started with the pattern, I was a cutting and tiling fool!
 Terry graciously agreed to cut the holes so I could finish off the shower area (you know, around the tub spout and handle and stuff, since my tile saw won't do that and I frankly don't "get" the process.
+The shower curtain was supposed to match the tiles Skippy is sitting on.
+I thought it would look better if I put the blue fabric over the green.
+I was wrong.
+I will fix it eventually, but mostly I want to finish the bath first.
+I still have to do the "sideburns" and the baseboard, and of course the counter top and backsplash (it's all of 2' wide, so not a lot of time, I just need help cutting the sink hole).

 Here we see the hole in the wall where the bathroom fan switches will go, and the water heater controls.
 It turns out that where my water heater was located was going to kill me slowly by carbon monoxide poisoning, so the gas company wouldn't let me keep it there (wimps!).
 Anyway, Bob's fixed it, but it's a weird hot water system.
 VERY energy efficient and cheap to operate, though -- holy cow, wow!
 Anyway, but I can set the temp in my bathroom instead of in my crawl space, 'cause that's one of the efficient features.
+We also see, in this photo, the toilet paper holder.
+Why bring this up?
+Well, it turns out Star LOVES toilet paper.
+It's one of the cooler toys ever invented.
+Now I thought this holder was pretty cool -- slip on, slip off.
+Star is completely on board with that.
+I'll be flipping it upside down so the roll comes off on the other side, to cut down on my paper products bill.

 ...thank you Vanna White...